 Predictive data analytics has the power to address these circumstances by helping women learn about the importance of seeking help sooner rather than later, and providing more precise predictions of success for women who might otherwise assume their chances of having a baby are slim.

 Complex Data and Machine Learning

 While age is a significant predictor of a woman’s chances of having a baby from IVF, we have found that it consistently contributes to only 50% of the prediction.
 That means it is important to use other predictors which make up the other 50% of the prediction, even though each of those predictors on its own may contribute to only 5 to 10% of the prediction.

 Markers of ovarian reserve, embryo quality measures, reproductive history, and health data such as body mass index (BMI) and chronological age have all been individually associated with fertility treatment outcomes.
-However, unless these factors are built into a prediction model that can be objectively and quantitatively tested, the information they carry is not easily utilized because there are tremendous correlation and overlap of information among these predictors.
+However, unless these factors are built into a prediction model that can be objectively and quantitatively tested, the information they carry is not easily and accurately accessed because there is a tremendous amount of correlation and redundancy of information among these predictors.

 For example, if a woman is “older,” at 41, and her AMH level is 1.8 (good for 41), how does her IVF success probability compare with a woman who is “younger”, at 36, whose AMH level is 0.8?
 How do you advise each of these women?
 Using machine learning and our proprietary programs developed from over a decade of analyzing IVF outcome data of a diverse and global group of collaborating IVF centers, the Univfy data science team can compile the odds of increased or decreased live birth rates of each clinical factor into one composite number that would show the probability of having a baby in a way that is meaningful to a fertility patient.